+The floor slab for the proposed residence may be designed as a slab-on-grade.
 It is recommended that perimeter and underfloor drainage systems should be provided.
-The floor slab for the elevator pit and mechanical room should be designed as a watertight structure
+The floor slab for the elevator pit and mechanical room should be designed as a watertight structure.

-Excavation for the construction of footings and the installation of underground services are anticipated to extend to a maximum depth of Elevation 61.3 m.
-The excavations will extend through the topsoil, fill and silty clay.
-The excavations are anticipated to be near or above the groundwater level for the excavations of footings for the basement and underground services and below the groundwater table for the excavation of the elevator pit and mechanical room.
+Excavation for the construction of footings and the installation of underground services are anticipated to extend to a maximum depth of Elevation 60.2 m.
+The excavations will extend through the topsoil, fill and silt into the native silty clay and glacial till.
+The excavations are anticipated to be near or below the groundwater level for the excavations of footings for the basement and underground services and below the groundwater table for the excavation of the elevator pit and mechanical room.